Tonye Princewill

-Tonye Princewill (born 4 January 1969) is a Nigerian investor, politician, film producer and philanthropist who was the 2015 and 2007 candidate. for Governor of Rivers State.
+Tonye Princewill (born 4 January 1969) is a Nigerian investor, politician, film producer and philanthropist Currently the Paramount ruler of Da Ogo / Queen Elebabene Royal Group of Houses.
+He was the 2015 and 2007 candidate. for Governor of Rivers State.
 He was a member of the All Progressives Congress (APC) and the son of King T.J.T.
 Princewill of the Kalabari Kingdom of Rivers State, Nigeria.
 He resigned from All Progressives Congress APC because of same faith presidential ticket by the party.

 Early life and education

 Tonye Princewill was born in the UK to the family of the King (Prof) T.J.T.
 Princewill, the Amanyanabo of Kalabari Kingdom of the Amachree Dynasty of Rivers State.
 His father was a Professor of Medical Microbiology before he became a monarch.
 His mother, Ibiere Princewill, an entrepreneur and notably successful in distribution and farming, died in 2000.

 Princewill started his early education in the United Kingdom before returning with his parents to Nigeria, where he enrolled at Hillcrest High School in Jos from 1976–1980.
 He then attended Federal Government College (Port Harcourt) where he obtained his West African Senior Certificate/ General Certificate of Education O'Level in 1985.
 In 1990 he attained a BEng in Petroleum engineering at the University of Port Harcourt and later returned to the UK to successfully complete a master's degree in mineral resources engineering at the Imperial College London in 1994.